 - 1 large poblano pepper, or two small

 - ⅓ cup white wine, I use Pinot Grigio

 - ⅔ cup heavy cream

 - salt and pepper to taste

 - Preheat oven to 400F.
-Brush the poblano peppers with olive oil and roast them in the oven for a 5-7 minutes, to char the skins.
+Brush the poblano peppers with olive oil and roast them in the oven on a baking sheet lined with aluminum foil for a 5-7 minutes, to char the skins.
 Alternatively, you can grill them instead.